A Potted History

 In 2017, whilst retaining Norfolk Carers Support as our legal entity we re-branded and moved to the new operational identity of Norfolk Family Carers.
 The new name was chosen to reflect our work with carers and their families, recognising the benefits of an holistic approach to support.

 Currently, we provide fortnightly groups and frequent trips/away days for young carers in the Norwich area and in partnership with The Matthew Project, we also support young carers across the county affected by others’ substance misuse.
-We are pleased to have two additional respite opportunities funded by Global’s Make Some Noise.
-The funds are to provide breaks for young carers and their families and to support self development courses or activities for young adult carers.
+We are pleased to have an additional respite opportunity for young carers funded by Global’s Make Some Noise.
+The funds provide short breaks for young carers and their families.

-We also have funding from the Mount Trust to fund respite activities for carers aged 16 and over who may have, or are at risk of developing, poor mental health.
+We also have additional funding from the Mount Trust to provide respite activities for carers aged 16 and over who may have, or are at risk of developing, poor mental health.

 Information, advice and signposting is available for carers of all ages.